TREEcg/paper-materializable-interfaces/content/introduction.md

 However, if an unknown number of potential systems need to be able to reuse the data, such as it is the case when designing APIs for Open Data publishing, or resource structures within [the Solid project](https://solidproject.org/), it becomes guess-work on what API will work best. <!-- REREAD THIS POINT: does it make clear that the use cases here is using servers that you don’t control, so that need a fixed spec you can use? -->

 [The Linked Data Fragments (LDF) axis](cite:cites verborgh_jws_2016) for building Web APIs describes two extremes: i) either the user agent downloads the full dataset and performs all processing on their infrastructure, ii) either the server creates an ad-hoc resource that gives precisely the data the user agent wants based on a query that is sent to the server.
-Examples of the latter include the SPARQL protocol for querying RDF data, but equally as well, GraphQL, a full-text search API or a geospatial Web Feature Service (WFS) would be good examples.
+Examples of the latter include the SPARQL protocol for querying RDF data, but equally as well, GraphQL, a full-text search API or a geospatial Web Feature Service (WFS).
 These specifications allow almost any flexibility to be given to the user agent developer to formulate any possible query.
 However, creating ad-hoc resources answering the full query on a server poses four important limitations: